SAINT IGNACE AREA HOPE

 A. BOARD OF TRUSTEES

 The Board of Trustees shall consist of the pastors (or their designee) of Saint Ignace area participating churches, and up to four at-large members elected by the members at a regular meeting.

 B. ROLE OF TRUSTEES

 The Board of Trustees shall meet the legal requirement for a not-for-profit corporation and shall be the body responsible for entering into legal contracts for the Organization.
 Trustees are responsible for all corporate decision-making and oversight of day-to-day operations of HOPE, including management of employees, days and times of Hope Chest operations, finances, and dissolution.
-Trustees are expected to attend annually a minimum of seven (7) regularly scheduled Hope meetings plus any Board of Trustee meetings as may be called by the Chairman from time to time.
+Trustees are expected to attend annually a minimum of seven (7) regularly scheduled Hope meetings plus any Board of Trustee meetings as may be called by the Chairperson from time to time.

 ARTICLE V: OFFICERS